 Oil on canvas.
 30 x 60cm.
 2011.

-Slate Drawing…(no picture of it framed).
-These slate drawings are evocative – they develop from what the irregular surface and shape of the slate leads me to see, but within the bounds of sea or landscape/tree themes.
-My first few trees were those windblown trees on Dartmoor.
+My slate paintings develop from what the irregular surface and shape of the slate leads me to see, within the bounds of sea or landscape and tree themes.

 Gesso on slate.
 Comes in an oiled wood box frame.